 The risk factors for incurable diseases are not yet well understood.
 With the increased mortality rates due to fatal infections, there is a need for more research into the causes and risk factors of these diseases.
 There are many different kinds of incurable diseases.

-To determine their importance in the population and examine why specific populations are at risk, it is essential to clarify their causes.
-Among these diseases, we can distinguish between genetic disorders, infectious diseases, and other diseases such as cancer.
+To determine their importance in the population and examine why specific people are at risk, it is essential to clarify their causes.
+We can distinguish genetic disorders, infectious diseases, and other diseases such as cancer among these diseases.
 The National Population and Family Welfare Study (NPFWS) contains several questions on incurable diseases.

 Incurable diseases have touched 10/10 people.

 Incurable diseases are on the rise.
 Cancer is one of the most common fatal diseases.
-But this isn’t the first time our society has faced a threat like this.
-In 1918, an influenza pandemic broke out, killing over 500 million people (3% of the world’s population at the time).
+But this isn’t our society’s first faced a threat like this.
+In 1918, an influenza pandemic broke out, killing over 500 million people (3% of the world’s population).
 If a pandemic of that magnitude happened today, it would kill 5 billion people.
 Some officials are taking this threat very seriously.

 Diagnosis of incurable diseases

 Diagnosis of incurable diseases is difficult to understand because there are no known cures.
-Patients with terminal illnesses are diagnosed with the condition they have, usually by a doctor.
+Patients with terminal illnesses are diagnosed with their condition, usually by a doctor.
 That’s not because doctors are better at recognizing disease than patients.
-It’s because they can make sense of the patient’s symptoms through the lens of their training and experience.
+They can make sense of the patient’s symptoms through training and experience.

 It’s the same with most chronic conditions.
-You may think you have a state, but if it hasn’t been diagnosed by a doctor, it’s not a diagnosis.
-That doesn’t mean it’s not accurate or that you don’t have it; it just means you don’t know that.
-I think the [higher] numbers tend to be a reflection of how vulnerable we are and how much fear there is.”
+You may think you have a state, but if a doctor hasn’t diagnosed it, it’s not a diagnosis.
+That doesn’t mean it’s inaccurate or you don’t have it; it just means you don’t know that.
+I think the [higher] numbers tend to reflect how vulnerable we are and how much fear there is.”

 Conclusion

 Doctors are now curing some of the worst diseases known to humanity.
-There is no cure for the rare disease cystic fibrosis, but doctors are using medicines to help people live longer.
+There is no cure for cystic fibrosis, but doctors use medicines to help people live longer.
 Some researchers are developing treatments for “incurable diseases” like AIDS and cancer.

 Author